Tetela love poem

 Dedi daye lo talatala,

 Ele dimi nkolangaka kami ka nkomelo!

 → Poem the mirror ←

-A small love poem in otetela (kitetela, sungu, tetela, kikitatela), the Bantu language of the Tetela people, spoken in the sankuru region, around the basin of the Congo River.
-The various tetela dialects are generaly inter-comprehensible.
+A small Tetela love poem in (Kitetela, Sungu, Otetela, Kikusu, Kikitatela), the Bantu language of the Tetela people, spoken in the sankuru region, around the basin of the Congo River in Zaire (Democratic Republic of the Congo).

 The Otetela, a Bantu language, is part of the Mongo group of languages, and name tetela, designates both the language and those who speak it, and who mainly live in the districts of Sankuru (Lubefu, Lodja, Lusambo, Katako Kombe, Lomela) and Maniema (Kibombo and Kindu).

 The differences between the various tetela dialects are generally not very important; they are inter-comprehensible, and together have a little less than 2 million speakers.

 In the past the language was used by missionaries, and served for teaching.

 Otetela proverb : Ndukudihulediololouku la ngelukaye = There is no better place than home.